-With diabetes, a shortage of insulin and reduced effectiveness of the insulin means the body is less able to control the blood glucose levels meaning you need to help achieve this control through what is eaten.
+With diabetes, a shortage of insulin and reduced effectiveness of the insulin means the body is less able to control the blood glucose levels meaning you need to help achieve this control through diet.

 There are two key elements to this - carbohydrates and fibre.